-Content marketing was growing strongly in 2020, and all signs point to very similar growth in 2021.
+Content marketing was growing strongly in 2020, and all signs point to very similar growth in the years to come.
 There’s one problem, though – successful content marketing development is leading to a saturation of the market with content.
 Content creators will have to do more now to stand out and capture the attention of their audiences.

-Hence two more questions: what will you do to make your content meet your goals in 2021?
+Hence two more questions: what will you do to make your content meet your goals?
 What kind of content marketing will work best for your target audience?

-Let’s take a look at content trends and ideas that worked great in 2020 and are likely to be even more popular in 2021.
+Let’s take a look at content trends and ideas that worked great last year and are likely to be even more popular in the coming years.

 Get long-term ROI.